 “If, on the other hand,” Odo mused, “they started working with only a couple of the high-ranking Vedeks...or with the Kai.”

 “Yeah,” Nerys agreed.
 Kai Winn was the real danger, and they both knew it.
 She was a woman in desperate straits at the moment, her enemies have been provided with an environment in which they would finally be listened to.
 Meanwhile, rumor had gotten out about her being responsible for stopping the Reckoning, and if she hadn’t done that, everyone was sure, this never would have happened.
 For that matter, Jadzia would have lived.
 Thinking about that made Nerys angry all over again.
-Winn was getting what she deserved, no doubt, but the fact was that made her dangerous.
+Winn was getting what she deserved, no doubt, but that made her dangerous.

 “So what’s the government going to do?” asked Odo.
 “Do you know?”